martin-ger/esp_mqtt/README.md

 - set ntp_interval _interval_: sets the NTP sync interval in seconds (default 300)
 - set ntp_timezone _tz_: sets the timezone in hours offset (default 0)
 - time: prints the current time as ddd hh:mm:ss

+If you don't have internet access but still need a time base e.g. for your script, you can set the time manually (be aware that the local timer of the ESP has a significant drift):
+- set ntp_time _hh:mm:ss_: sets the NTP time manually
+- set ntp_weekday _ddd_: sets the current day of week ("Mon"-"Sun")

 # mDNS
 mDNS is supported and depending on "mdns_mode" the broker responds on the name "mqtt.local" with one of its two addresses: